QuentinRa/blog.quentinra.dev/info/java/beginner/structures.md

 boolean cond = ...; // some value here
 ```

-Also please take note that in a loop, you can use theses two
+Also please take note that in a loop, you can use these two
 keywords

 * **break**: ends **one** loop